 - I suggest using a semi gloss or gloss finish on cabinets and trim, with satin or velvet finish on walls.
 Even though matte finishes are usually less expensive, I’m not a fan.

 - A flat or matte finish can be a pain to keep clean because it shows every single fingerprint and mark.
 Do yourself a favor and pick a finish with some sheen like Satin.
 It’s easier to clean plus it lets light bounce and reflect around the room.
 Win!

 When I pick colors to go with a deep color like SW 9130 Evergreen Fog I’ll always include a white or cream for trim and doors.
 This time I choose Snowbound SW 7004 which is a neutral white with just enough gray to blend well with SW 9130.

-Colors that Coordinate with SW9130 Evergreen Fog
+Coordinating Colors for SW9130 Evergreen Fog

 I’m suggesting 3 prints for each palette so you can see how to coordinate fabrics and wallpaper with your paint colors.
 All of these prints can be found on Spoonflower by the way.